-Let us help you plan your relocation and discover everything Hawke’s Bay has to offer, get a free movers quote today!
+Let us help you plan your relocation and discover everything the Hawke’s Bay has to offer, request a free movers quote today!

 Whilst Hawke’s Bay is proud of its heritage, there are many other strings to its bow, with Cape Kidnappers (the largest mainland gannet colony in the world), the National Aquarium of New Zealand, and the region growing the grapes for over 80% of the country’s Merlot, Cabernet Sauvignon and Syrah, there are 80 wineries in the region to tempt your palate, and if you are looking for something different, The Guinness Book of World Records recognises Taumata whakatangihanga¬koauau¬o¬tamatea¬turi¬pukakapiki¬maunga¬horo¬nuku¬pokai¬whenua¬kitanatahu in Central Hawke’s Bay as the longest place name in the world.

 Housing / Accommodation